 Sales training needs to be an ongoing effort.
 Training for employees in constant contact with customers, no matter what their position, should be a daily event.
 Fifteen minutes at the start of EVERY day listening to sales audios or watching a sales training DVD will pay lasting dividends.

 Failing that, devote 30–45 minutes at the start of every Monday to a specific sales topic.
 Serve coffee and doughnuts; make it interesting; make it fun.
-Make it inter- active.
-Help employees connect the dots between sales success, job security, and the club’s ultimate success!
+Make it interactive.
+Help employees connect the dots between sales success, job security, and the golf club’s ultimate success!

 Develop a corporate library of books, audios, and DVDs on sales, motivation, leadership, and other key topics related to your company’s success.
 Reward all employees for watching or listening on their own time.
-Develop an attitude of kaizan (the Japanese term for continual improvement).
+Develop an attitude of kaizen (the Japanese term for continuous improvement).

 When we consult with clients, we meet with the client’s staff to get them to understand that without sales, they don’t have a job.
 Sit down with your staff and do the same.